Lee Ho-jung (model)

-Lee Ho-jung (Korean: 이호정; born 20 January 1997) is a South Korean actress and model.
-She is best known for her roles in dramas Moon Lovers: Scarlet Heart Ryeo, Nevertheless, Let Me Introduce Her and Night Light.
-She also appeared in movies such as Hostage: Missing Celebrity, Midnight Runners and The Battle of Jangsari.
+Lee Ho-jung (Korean: 이호정; born 20 January 1997) is a South Korean model and actress.
+She is best known for her roles in the television series Song of the Bandits (2023) and Good Boy (2025), as well as the films Midnight Runners (2017) and The Battle of Jangsari (2019).

-Life and career

-1997–2015: Early life and career beginnings
+Early life and education

 Lee Ho-jung was born on January 20, 1997, in South Korea.
 As a child she dreamt of pursuing a career as a flight attendant.
 Growing up, Lee had an interest for sports which included swimming and was often known for her athletic abilities in school.
-In middle school, Lee was considered short with a height of 153cm.
-Despite this, in eighth grade while watching Korea's Next Top Model, Lee believed she could someday become a fashion model, citing she could pose and express the designs of the products well despite her height not fitting the requirements of a runway model who averaged at 176cm.
-In ninth grade she faced a sudden growth spurt and grew 15cm and ultimately reached 170cm during high school.
-The recent turn of events prompted her friends to suggest a career in modelling, which Lee considered.
+In middle school, Lee was considered short with a height of 153 cm.
+Despite this, in eighth grade while watching Korea's Next Top Model, Lee believed she could someday become a fashion model, citing she could pose and express the designs of the products well despite her height not fitting the requirements of a runway model who averaged at 176 cm.
+In ninth grade she faced a sudden growth spurt and grew 15 cm and ultimately reached 170 cm during high school.
+The recent turn of events prompted her friends to suggest a career in modeling, which Lee considered.
 Lee's resolve further strengthened upon seeing veteran model Jang Yoon-ju appear on Infinite Challenge and Jin Jung-sun on the second installment of Korea's Next Top Model who won the series as a teenager.
 Lee subsequently began to collect information on the career through a variety of magazines.
-After confirming an individual her age can become a model, she enrolled into a modelling academy afflicted with ESteem Models during the summer of 2011 and began her training.